-The example also shows how in our model voters' behavior reflects two dimensions of political conflict.
+The example also serves another purpose, as it shows how in our model voters' behavior reflects two dimensions of political conflict.
 One dimension is the traditional redistributive conflict, which is determined by the voters' relative income.
 The other dimension is disagreement over the desired features of political candidates (risk vs efficiency), which is determined by voters' income relative to their reference point.
 The more disappointed voters care more about risk, and this, rather than redistribution, may be driving their vote.
 If so, the populist candidate can retain their support despite a policy of low redistribution that favors rich voters.